olewsaa/Yacht-computer/IoT/Readme.md

+# Internet of Things on Board

 Source code and documentaton related to the Internet of Things onboard (IoToB) and for the Yacht server project.

 The newest first, further down this text is older files and attempts.

+## ESP-32 and ESP-8266 modules

 The ESP-32 module is a more versatile module with many ADCs built in.
 This together with the more powerfull 3.3V outlet makes it more suited to many Internet of things onboard (IoToB).
 The WiFiClient-U-and-I-SignalK in version 3